 About us

-The winery was born from the passion of Tina and Enzo, who chose to invest in the land, rediscovering ancient gestures and knowledge and bringing them into the present with a conscious perspective.
-Not a nostalgic return to the past, but a continuity: making wine with respect for the place it comes from, the time it requires, and the work that sustains it.
+Borgo Giulia was born from the passion of Tina and Enzo, who chose to invest in the land by rediscovering traditional knowledge and bringing it into the present with awareness and vision.
+Not a nostalgic return to the past, but a natural continuity — making wine with respect for its origin, the time it requires, and the work behind it.
+Borgo Giulia is a winery in constant evolution, attentive to the dynamics of the market and the development of modern viticulture.
+It grows without forcing change, preserving a deep bond with its territory while shaping, year after year, a clear and distinctive production identity.

 Borgo Giulia is a winery in evolution, attentive to market dynamics and the developments of viticulture, growing over time without forcing change, maintaining a strong bond with the territory and building, year after year, its own clear production identity.